 Assassin's Creed Chronicles: India Review

-Microsoft Xbox OneAlso available on PC, Sony PS Vita and Sony PlayStation 4
+Reviewed on Microsoft Xbox OneAlso available on PC, Sony PS Vita and Sony PlayStation 4

 Rumours abound that this year won’t see a full Assassin’s Creed game in the annual tradition favoured for the past few years.
 Whether true or not, with the release of Assassin’s Creed Chronicles: India Ubisoft manage to keep to their annualised schedule, even if it doesn’t make waves as much as Unity or Syndicate.
 Continuing the three-title series, India is a side-scrolling 2.5D platformer that has echoes of Prince of Persia nestled alongside typical Assassin’s Creed staples.
 Having not played China or Russia, this first encounter with a different spin on the franchise was intriguing but ultimately disappointing as well.